Who's Behind Listverse?

 Mormon missionaries get all the weirdest rules.
 These are the people in the white dress shirts who come knocking on your door, wondering if you have time to talk about the Book of Mormon.
 They’re kind, cordial, and subject to some incredibly strange rules.

-Like the one saying they can’t play basketball unless it’s a half-court game.
+Like the one stating they can’t play basketball unless it’s a half-court game.
 Missionary rules are extremely explicit about this: Missionaries can’t play in leagues, in tournaments, or on a full-size, regulation basketball court.
 Even with half-court basketball, they’re not allowed to keep score.

-So, if you ever get challenged to a game of ball by a missionary—which actually happens a lot—invite them out to a full court and see how they react.
+So, if you ever get challenged to a game of ball by a missionary—which actually happens a lot—invite them out to a full-court and see how they react.

 8 Missionaries Cannot Swim